katzueno/theme_concrete5_foundation/readme.md

 You need shell program such as bash.
 Visit http://nodejs.org/ and install npm.

-### Install Bower
+### Install Bower & Gulp

-Install Bower using the following command.
+Install Bower and Gulp using the following commands if you haven't done so.

 ```
 npm install -g bower
+npm install -g gulp
 ```